-This West Coast Swing technique article features a series of short video clips with the most important techniques.
-For instance, there is a clip on rolling count, connection, one track footwork, countra-body movement in WCS, etc. Essentially, the West Coast swing is the cadillac of partner dances considered by many as the most difficult dance genre to learn.
-However, the basics and fundamentals are essential to form a foundation for the continuing education of the West Coast swing.
+In this article, we features a series of short video clips on West Coast swing technique.
+For instance, there is a clip on rolling count, connection, one track footwork, contra-body movement and other essential techniques.
+Essentially, the West Coast swing is the Cadillac of partner dances considered by many as the most difficult dance genre to learn.
+However, the basics and fundamentals are necessary to form a foundation for West Coast swing.

-The West Coast swing dance is a living dance that is constantly evolving to fit contemporary music and culture while still honoring music through the ages like Jazz, R&B, Blues, Soul, Pop, Rock, Top 40 and Ballads.
-It continues to flourish because it is perfect for all ages of dancers with its fluid movement and the breadth of West Coast swing music.
+The West Coast swing dance is a living dance that is constantly evolving to fit contemporary music.
+For example, it works with many different types of music like Jazz, R&B, Blues, Soul, Pop, Rock, Top 40 and Ballads.
+Also, it continues to flourish because it is perfect for all ages of dancers with its fluid movement and the breadth of West Coast swing music.
 There are essentially three arenas of West Coast Swing: performance, competition and social dancing.
-Consequently, it is a diverse dance genre that works for many different types of dance music like this Irish Swedish mix used for Brandon Detty’s & Yvonne Dodson’s routine to prepare for the U.S. Open Swing Championships in 2011.

 Here are a few techniques to improve your West Coast swing:

 1. Use a Action-Reaction or initiate-respond technique for lead/follow.
 This West Coast swing technique means the lead initiates the movement and the follow responds to the movement rather than doing it at the same time or trying to anticipate the movement.
 This involves perfecting your connection by using leverage and compression through matching resistance techniques.
 Video on leverage and compression.